Mobile Internet Overview for RVers & Cruisers

 Keeping online is vital for staying in touch with loved ones, working remotely from home, education, entertainment, travel routing and managing finances.

 This guide will give you an overview of the options, as well as an introduction to all we offer here at the Mobile Internet Resource Center.

 The options for internet in your RV or boat are different than living in a fixed location.

-It is not going to be anywhere near as easy as just "plugging in" to cable or DSL like you might in a fixed location home.
+It is not going to always be as easy as plugging into cable like you might be used to at home.

 Can you get online everywhere, reliably, with high speeds, and for cheap?
 Probably not.

 But being online nearly everywhere

 We strive to be an unbiased resource for RVers, cruisers and nomads.

 We do not resell products, gear, plans or services - and don't have 3rd party advertising or sponsors.